The children’s psychology service runs a number of support groups for patients and their families.

 The children’s psychology team manage an animal therapy service.
 We have two beautiful therapy dogs who visit the wards weekly providing a much loved and valued service to children and their families.

-Renal/kidney coffee mornings
+Kidney (renal) coffee mornings

 Meeting for parents, held monthly on Thursday mornings (10am-12pm) in Penguin outpatients unit.
 This is facilitated by our renal social worker, Munira Asaria.

-Other support groups / advice sessions
+Other support groups and advice sessions

 Speech and language therapy support sessions – our community speech and language therapy team runs a number of different support and advice sessions for families in Lambeth and Southwark.